2022 Winnipeg Election Results

 I believe in re-investing in River Heights-Fort Garry to keep our historic community a vibrant, safe and active place for all families.

-During my time as a city councillor, I’ve heard directly from my constituents that in my ward that we need to focus on fixing our aging infrastructure, making sure developments fit into the character of our neighbourhood, protecting our trees, and expanding our resources to combat crime and ensure community safety.
+During my time as a city councillor, I’ve heard directly from my constituents that in my ward that we need to focus onmaking our community safer, fixing our streets and sidewalks, investing in our community centers and green spaces, and protecting our trees and the environment.

 Should I be re-elected as city councillor, I will continue to advocate and champion these issues.